-Whilst I accept that you may have a legitimate interest with regards the disclosure of this information and that disclosure may well be necessary for that purpose, I am nonetheless of the view that those interests are overridden by the interests or fundamental rights and freedoms of the data subject.
+Whilst I accept that you may have a legitimate interest with regards the disclosure of this information and that disclosure may well be necessary for that purpose, I am nonetheless of the view that those interests are overridden by the interests or fundamental rights and freedoms of the data subject(s).

-On that basis, it is my view that disclosure of the information sought would be unlawful.
+In this instance, due to the low number of officers, it is likely that individuals could be identified by providing any further details and it is my view that disclosure of the information sought would be unlawful.